walkie/DotFiles/README.md

 (Most of) the contents of this repository are recursively hard-linked to the home directory to share changes between the two and avoid the occasional problem caused by sym-links.

-The script `install.rb` automates this linking and also sets up the vim plugin manager.
-It doesn't automate the setup of emacs.
+The script `install.rb` automates this linking.

 New config files must be either manually linked into the repository, or else copied into the repository followed by re-running the install script.